matkoniecz/quick-beautiful/README.md

 Programming exercises - tutorial material for work with a beginner.
-This exercises should be simple and give a properly impressive results.
+I am searching for exercises that can be solved with a simple code and give properly impressive results.

 Code in this repository is a mix of notes, used ideas and materials left as a feedback for the future.

 # Exercises